steve-cm/RaaS/README.md

 	* success : (boolean)
 	* order : (object) Defined by:
 		* order_id : (string) The id that the order can be referenced by in the future.
+		* customer : (string) The customer associated with this account.
 		* account_identifier : (string) The account used to place this order.
 		* sku : (string) The reward that was purchsed.
 		* amount : (int) The value of the reward that was purchased